 Jacob Watkins, Associate Practice Leader, Charles Aris Executive Search.

 Jacob holds a bachelor’s degree in psychology from Guilford College and an associate degree in business administration from Patrick Henry Community College.
 In addition to his academic achievements, Jacob also competed as a member of the varsity baseball team at both institutions.
 Jacob spends his free time engaging in community-based activities, playing sports, reading, and hiking with his black Labrador Retriever, Simba.
 Jacob is also a student pilot who is close to earning his private license.

-Sarah Rozek, JD, Associate, Fox Rothschild LLP
+Sarah Rozek, JD, Associate, Fox Rothschild, Attorney at Law

 “I joined Mental Health Greensboro Board because I believe in the value of the support and educational programs that the organization provides to the community and those in need of its services.
 MHG positively impacts people’s lives and helps reduce the stigma associated with mental health, and I am proud to support its mission.”

 Sarah received her law degree from UNC at Chapel Hill.
 Prior to law school, Sarah worked as a paralegal at several law firms in North Carolina.
 She is originally from Egypt and has lived in North Carolina for more than 15 years.